Ddeveloper-sr/YouTube-verifier-bot/README.md

 | Role not being given      | Bot role hierarchy + Manage Roles permission  |
 | OCR not detecting         | Try higher quality screenshot or edit keywords in `verifyService.js` |
 | Commands not showing      | Restart bot or re-invite with proper scopes   |
-| Still not workin.         | Join our discord server so we can check the problem or issue.
+| Still not working.         | Join our discord server so we can check the problem or issue.
+---

+---

+## 🛠️ Custom emoji
+youtube-verifier/
+|── commands/
+|── events/
+|── handlers/
+|── services/
+|── utils/
+|── emoji.js (New folder)

 ---

 ## 📜 License